Quentin Mosimann

 Quentin Gérard John Mosimann ([kɑ̃tɛ̃ ʒeʁaʁ dʒɔn mɔziman]; born 14 February 1988 in Geneva) is a Swiss DJ and record producer.
 He has been ranked in the top 100 of the best disc jockeys for four consecutive years by DJ Mag, ranking 93rd in 2015.

 Quentin Mosimann took up his DJ career in the south of France, in Saint-Tropez when he was only 14.
-At age of 20, he won the French TV reality show Star Academy, and gained success with 2 albums in Universal Music ('Duel' & 'Exhibition') and a tour featuring a show at the famous Olympia of Paris.
+Aged 20, he won the French TV reality show Star Academy, and gained success with 2 albums in Universal Music ('Duel' & 'Exhibition') and a tour featuring a show at the famous Olympia of Paris.
 That was a stairway to his current international career of "DJ Singer".

 Biography

 Mosimann was born in Geneva on 14 February 1988, to a Swiss father (a native of Bern in German-speaking Switzerland) and a French mother.
 However, he only had Swiss nationality.
 He lived in Geneva for three years, then, following the separation of his parents, moved to Bogève, Haute-Savoie, with his mother.
 He moved to Hyères, Var, near Saint-Tropez in 2005 where he performed, under the pseudonym John Louly, as a DJ at the NJoy club with John Revox and Christian Sims.